snapbuy/snapbuy/README.md

 ### Hi there 👋
 📫 How to reach me: snapbuy@naver.com
-🌱 I’m currently learning python, tensoflow, pytorch, DNN, RNN, LSTM, GP3, and R
+🌱 I’m currently learning blah blah  etc.